Last Updated on 27 September 2024 by Cycloscope

 It has been a wonderful two months here in Malaysian Borneo, so much of it will stay in our most dear memories, but it’s time to change, time to explore a fascinating and mystical country we dreamed of visiting since childhood, Indonesia.

 Saying goodbye to the Rafflesia we leave Lundu to reach the Biawak – Aruk border after just 25km.
-There’s a restaurant before the border on the Malaysian side and we eat here, worried about the nothingness that we may found on the other side.
+There’s a restaurant before the border on the Malaysian side and we eat here, worried about the nothingness that we may find on the other side.

 Of course not many foreigners cross the border here, so we have to take pictures with everybody, Malaysian police first and then Indonesians, apart from this pleasant waste of time the crossing is pretty straightforward (even though I get a wrong stamp, but I’ll realize this later on, check your stamp before leaving!).